SaluRamos/SubnauticaGBufferExtractorMod/README.md

 The captures will be at "PathToSubnauticaFolder/BepInEx/plugins/GBufferCapture/captures".

 OBSERVATIONS:
-- Scuba mask are automatically disabled.
+- Scuba mask can be disabled in configuration
+- Water breath can be disabled in configuration
+- Water particles can be disabled in configuration

 RECOMMENDATIONS:
 - use dev commands such as "daynightspeed 100" to increase light diversity in you dataset.
 (SHIFT + ENTER opens command entry)
+- The emission map approximation is calculated based on the difference between the final render and the albedo/specular map, acting as a mask for pixels that are brighter.
+It will capture strong reflections, avoid using flashlight.

 ## Requirements
 - https://github.com/BepInEx/BepInEx